 Democrat Raúl Grijalva of Arizona, who is considered one of the most liberal of congressman, complained that “we have waited through nine months of backroom negotiations only to be told that the American people will have to tighten their belts another notch while defense spending continues to grow and corporate bonuses continue to expand.”
 Congress should have a “realistic, productive conversation” about deficit reduction, he believes.
 “Instead, we’re debating a proposal from a commission dedicated to cutting crucial social programs and reducing corporate and upper income taxes at the same time.”

-The commission chairmen have proposed to reduce income tax rates but attest that the losses in revenue can be offset by closing tax loopholes and eliminating scores of tax deductions which currently make the US tax code incredibly complicated.
+The commission chairmen have proposed to reduce income tax rates but attest that the losses in revenue can be offset by closing tax loopholes and eliminating scores of tax deductions which currently make the American tax code incredibly complicated.

 According to Speaker of the House Nancy Pelosi, who will lose her job next year since Republicans regained control of the lower chamber of Congress in this November’s midterm elections, pension reform as considered by the commission is utterly unacceptable.
 “Any final proposal from the commission,” she has declared, “must do what is right for our seniors, who are counting on the bedrock promises of Social Security and Medicare.”